Refund policy

 Who can request a refund

-Refunds can currently be requested by authorized brand users for the organization that funded the contract, or by admin operators acting within platform controls.
+Refunds can be requested by authorized brand users for the organization that funded the contract, or by admin operators acting within platform controls.

 Unauthorized users and unrelated organizations cannot refund another organization's contract funding.